espressif/arduino-esp32/docs/en/api/timer.rst

 * ``timer`` timer struct.

-This function will return ``counter value`` of the timer in miliseconds.
+This function will return ``counter value`` of the timer in milliseconds.

 timerReadSeconds
 ****************